23 September 2020

 “I’ve been through more than most people my age in terms of health issues and it’s made me more mature, independent and appreciative.

-I’m excited to qualify as a Registered Nutritionist and to help other people living with similar conditions.”
+I love working as a Registered Nutritionist and helping other people living with similar conditions.”